-When a computer comes from a manufacturer, the default number of partition in the hard drive is one.
+When a computer comes from a manufacturer, the default number of partitions in the hard drive is one.
 However, a lot of computer users nowadays prefer to have more than one partition on their hard drive.
 The reason for this is so that they can protect important data, especially when their hard drive gets attacked by a virus.
-Also, for the purpose of deleted files recovery, video recovery, photo recovery easily from a system crash, it will be easier to get data back from extra partition than the partition stored with system files together.
+Also, for deleted files recovery, video recovery, photo recovery easily from a system crash, it will be easier to get data back from extra partition than the partition stored with system files together.
 So for the users who use Windows 10, we will show you how to partition a hard drive in Windows 10.

 In the case when your hard drive gets attacked by a virus, one of the steps you will take is to format your partitions.
-For formatting the hard drive, you can actually use the built-in tool of your computer which is called the Disk Management.
+For formatting the hard drive, you can use the built-in tool of your computer which is called the Disk Management.
 Here are some steps to take when formatting the hard drive in Windows 10:

 There are many ways on how you can create a partition with Windows 11/10.
 At times, a user may find it easier to create the partition with the help of partitioning wizards.
 However, some users will opt to use the built-in tool of the operating system to partition a hard drive.
 Keep reading on our guide to tell you how to partition a hard drive.